There are endless opportunities, when it comes to building backlinks to your website.

 You should only consider listing your website on trusted and relevant web directories, that people actually use these days.

-Most of the time your website just has to be approved to be listed in the directory, but some of them will charge a fee.
+Most of the time your website just has to be approved to be listed in the directory.
+Yet some of them will charge a fee.

 One of the most notable benefits of using directories is boosting your Local SEO.

-In other words, improving search visibility for a target keyword in your specific region, which is especially useful for local service firms.
+In other words, improving search visibility for a target keyword in your specific region, which is especially useful for local services.

 That brings us to the importance of choosing not only niche-relevant but also local directories if that is something you’re interested in.
 Google My Places is a great place to start (pun intended).

-Here’s a list of popular web directories, that you can look into:
+Here’s a list of popular web directories, that you can use to link to your website: